 - vmware.log – log file

-It's important to mention that all available partition from *.vmdk files will be placed into “Hard Disk Drives" section.
-On the screenshot it's “FAT32 Volume 1 (No Name)".
-If partition table inside vmdk is damaged or not mapped, you won't see any partitions at this section.
-At this case you'll need to scan some disk from “Container" or “Unallocated space"sections.
-Please choose the most recent snapshot to scan, as selecting original vmdk would display only the data stored inside it without addition of more recent snapshots.
+It's important to mention that all available partition from *.vmdk files will be placed into the “Hard Disk Drives" section.
+On the screenshot, it's “FAT32 Volume 1 (No Name)".
+If partition table inside VMDK is damaged or not mapped, you won't see any partitions in this section.
+In this case, you'll need to scan some disk from “Container" or “Unallocated space" sections.
+Please choose the most recent snapshot to scan, as selecting original VMDK would display only the data stored inside it without the addition of more recent snapshots.

-Despite it's name NFS is not a disk file system and it has nothing to do to with disk data storage.
-Instead it uses a common file systems to actually store data on the disk.
+Despite its name NFS is not a disk file system and it has nothing to do with disk data storage.
+Instead, it uses a common file systems to actually store data on the disk.
 This could be EXT, NTFS or any other file system.
-NFS doesn't allows direct disk access nor allows access to disk's sectors.
-Unlike remote datastores, which Fiberchannel, SAN or iSCSI allows to create, NFS allows only file level access.
+NFS doesn't allow direct disk access nor allows access to disk's sectors.
+Unlike remote datastores, which FiberChannel, SAN or iSCSI allows to create, NFS allows only file-level access.

-Therefore, to recover data from datastore saved on NFS, you need to extract HDDs from NFS file server and connect them to Windows PC.
-Open connected disks in "Uneraser" mode and search for required vmdk file.
+Therefore, to recover data from datastore saved on NFS, you need to extract HDDs from the NFS file server and connect them to Windows PC.
+Open connected disks in the "Uneraser" mode and search for the required VMDK file.
 Use "Mount disk" command if you are not registered customer to preview if data recovered correctly, or Use "Save Wizard" to save recovered data.